kstine93/spacetraderClient/docs/devnotes.md

          ```

 After that is complete, here are my priorities:
-1. Design HUD interface.
+1. ~~Design HUD interface.
 I would like one template which I can more-or-less adjust for navigation, trading, contracts, etc...
-That way, I get a reliable HUD no matter what menu I'm on, it looks very similar, but I can:
+That way, I get a reliable HUD no matter what menu I'm on, it looks very similar, but I can:~~
-   1. easily see that I'm on the HUD for 'mining' or 'navigation' or 'trading
+   1. ~~easily see that I'm on the HUD for 'mining' or 'navigation' or 'trading~~
-   2. see all of the relevant information to make decisions (e.g., for mining, I see current cargo and maybe current contract details...)
+   2. ~~see all of the relevant information to make decisions (e.g., for mining, I see current cargo and maybe current contract details...)~~
+2. Implement HUD
+   1. ~~Basic HUD~~
+   2. Specific add-ons for 'cargo', 'modules', 'contracts', etc. (see str_formatting.py for concept art)
-2. Finish navigation endpoints:
+3. Finish navigation endpoints:
    1. jump ship
    2. warp ship
    3. set_speed
-3. Tackle the next menu (Trading?)
+4. Tackle the next menu (Trading?)
-4. Update Architecture.md notes ('Agents' class no longer exists; some misspellings)
+5. Update Architecture.md notes ('Agents' class no longer exists; some misspellings)

 **UNRELATED:**